Council has set requirements for parking and control of traffic on roads, public places and parking areas.

 There are parking restrictions in place across our district including business areas in Waihi Beach, Katikati and Te Puke.
 These are all set out in our Traffic and Parking Enforcement Bylaw 2019 (PDF, 249KB).
 The restrictions are in place to encourage short stays in our District's busiest areas and ensure compliance with the requirements under Land Transport Act 1998 and Land Transport (Road User) Rule 2004.

-Council regularly monitor Katikati and Te Puke parking areas to ensure car owners follow the allocated time limits and comply with the Traffic and Parking Enforcement Bylaw 2019 (PDF, 249KB).
-Parking Officers monitor in other parts of the District to help resolve issues in both residential and rural areas.
+Katikati and Te Puke town centres are regularly monitored to ensure vehicle owners follow the allocated time limits and comply with the Traffic and Parking Enforcement Bylaw 2019 (PDF, 249KB) and the Land Transport Act 1998.

 The monitored areas are a fixed level of service determined by our elected members.